SiddharthaShandilya/Dementia_detection_using_AI/README.md

 [![CI](https://github.com/athityakumar/colorls/actions/workflows/ruby.yml/badge.svg)](https://github.com/athityakumar/colorls/actions/workflows/ruby.yml)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=shields)](http://makeapullrequest.com)
 -->
-The project is about creating a model which predicts the flight fare price based on factors like distance, number of stops, total hours of flight as well as the type of seat
+The project is about creating a model which predicts whether a person is suffering from dementia or not based on the various data provided by them in the input form

-Here are the screenshots of working example on an AWS Linux Instance.

 <!-- #`oh-my-zsh` with `powerlevel9k` theme and `powerline nerd-font + awesome-config` font with the `Solarized Dark` color theme.